 Everyone is an expert multi-tasker these days.
 We answer work emails while helping our kids with homework.
 We read to one kid while putting on pyjamas for another, pausing several times in between to reply to strangers’ comments on Instagram with the perfect emoji lest we lose those followers.
 Before our kids even finish telling us about their field trip, we’ve already checked our phones three times.

 So often, we are dismissive without meaning to be.
 Your kids are not always going to be so eager to tell you about their day.
 About what so-and-so said to them at recess.
 And they’re not always going to be so interested in you, either.
-One day they’ll ask less questions.
+One day they’ll ask fewer questions.
 One day it will no longer be Mummy-this-Mummy-that, Mummy-can-you-come-here, Mummy-now, Mummy-please.
 Right now though, you are their number one audience.

 Attention is love.
 Cultivate a positive and loving home by being present.
 Having your undivided attention makes them feel valued, raises their self-esteem because they’re being shown that they’re important enough to you – more important than anything else that’s going on at that moment.